 So, yeah, we made the move.
 I spent eight years in Cincinnati and this is my third season with the Kansas City Ballet.

+What do your days look like as a professional ballerina?
 We are here from 9:15 in the morning to 11 to take class every day.
 We work Tuesday through Saturday.
 Then we have rehearsals from 11:15 to 6 o’clock at night with a one-hour lunch break.

+What is your favorite part about being a ballerina?
 Well, that’s hard.
 I love moving to music.
 I guess that’s one of my favorite things.
 There is something about classical music that just makes you wanna move — at least me, or any sort of score.
 And to be able to move around and dance to such wonderful pieces of music and create art.
 I guess the goal is to always bring the music to life — not saying that the orchestra doesn’t always do that.
 But to physically bring it to life — instead of just hearing it, seeing it.
 And that’s I think one of the most wonderful things is being able to move to this beautiful music but then to create a piece of art for an audience to watch you be the music.

+Ballerinas to some extent have been associated with perfectionism.
+How do you find a healthy balance between that perfectionism and reality?
 Well, of course yes, the goal is to be perfect all the time, but yes it’s not realistic.
 You have to know that you are going into something and you are trying your best.
 And some days it doesn’t matter how hard you try it won’t turn out the way you want it to.
 So you have to come back and say, you know what?
 I tried today and it didn’t work out the way I wanted it to but I will try again tomorrow.
 I think if you just come in not expecting perfection and just strive for it, it keeps a healthier mindset.
 If you strive for it and you get whatever perfection is for you then it’s a good day.
 It’s a great day.
 But if it doesn’t work out it doesn’t mean that it is the worst day in the world.
 It just didn’t happen today.

+As someone who many little girls and boys look up to, what is a message that you would give to the young people who admire you?
 I was always wanting to dance and I got to a certain age where my body changed and it changed in a way that wasn’t really going to benefit me for this kind of career.
 And I was told repeatedly that you know you are strong, you are talented, you do everything we ask, you do everything right, but your body type is not ideal.
 It doesn’t mean it won’t work, but your body type is not ideal.
 And for awhile I let it really put me down and said maybe this isn’t the path I need to go.
 But my heart and my gut told me to just keep trying and just keep going because it’s your passion and it’s your love and you have already spent so many years training.
 There is no harm in trying.
 Because if one person’s opinion is all that matters to you then I could have easily stopped, but I didn’t because I didn’t want to.
 And I told myself, ‘You know what?
 This is just one person’s opinion.
 I’m going to go see in the ballet world what other people think.’
 And I went and got a job and have had a job for now 11 years.
 I’m so grateful that I didn’t listen to that one person’s opinion and I went and did it for myself.

+Do you have any upcoming events that our readers would like to know about?
 We have a show here at the Todd Bolender Center for Dance & Creativity called New Moves.
 It is a bunch of smaller works by local choreographers and after that we are performing Sleeping Beauty at the Kauffman Center in March — the full length Sleeping Beauty.
 Those are the two that we are preparing for right now.